Bison produced the vast quantities of precast concrete specified for the £17 million contract for the new national stadium at Wembley.

-Bison’s Chief Estimator, was heavily involved in the project throughout: "This was an extremely challenging project which was ultimately a great success from the Bison team’s perspective, as we were able to supply the necessary elements effectively and on time utilising the skills and cooperation of all departments and key external suppliers.
+Bison’s Project Manager, who was heavily involved in the project throughout, commented: “This was an extremely challenging project, which was ultimately a great success from the Bison team’s perspective, as we were able to supply the elements required effectively and on time utilising the skills and cooperation of all departments and key external suppliers.

 “Wembley has been an amazing experience for us all, involving major civil engineering works with an immense building job underneath.
 It is only when people step inside this vast sporting arena that they will actually realise the magnitude of the project and the very uniqueness of the outstanding national facility that it provides.”